hofab/book_summaries/books/Deep_Work_Cal_Newport.md

 In this new economy, three groups will have particular advatage: those who can work well and creatively with intelligent machines, those who are the best at what they do, and those with access to capital.

 ### How to Become a Winner in the New Economy
+Two core abilities for thriving in the new economy
+1. The ability to uickly master hard things.
+To join the group of group of those who can work well with these machines, requires that we hone the ability to master hard things.
+In a changing economy, it is necessary to do this quickly, again and again.

+2. The ability to produce at an elite level, in terms of both quality and speed.
+If you don't produce, you won't thrive - no matter how skilled or talented you are.

+The two core abilities described depend on your ability to perform deep work. in a form of deliberate practice.
+In it's core deliberatie practice is identified as:
+1. Your attention is focused tightly on a specific skill you're trying to master.
+2. You receive feedback so you can correct your approach to keep your attraction exactly where it's most productive.

+Science shows that with a high focus, we isolate the relevant neural circuits to trigger **myelination**.

+### Deep Work helps you produce at an elite level
+One approach to increase once productivity can be the batching of hard but important intellectual work into long, uniterrupted stretches.
+The simple law of productivity:
+**High-QUality Work Produced = (Time Spent) x (Intensity of Focus)**

+The law of productivity aligns with the **concept of attention residue**.

+It is important to note that working in a semidistraction (e.g. watching inbox) is potentially devastating to your performance.
+Every quick check introduces a new target for your attention.
+Even worse you may pick up tasks you can not resolve right away.
+This secondary task and its attention residue left by such unresolved switches dampens your performance.

+As a result, **the type of work that optimizes your performance is deep work**.
+Without getting comfortable with deep work, it;ll be difficult to get your performance to the peak levels of quality and quantity increasingly necessary to thrive professionally.